A photo of a person speaking at a podium with a microphone. The person is gesturing their hands in front of them.

 Krebs also highlighted how universities are melding the humanities with STEM to give context to those fields – and the Humanities Week lineup at VCU included a Thursday program on that common ground in the history of technology.

-Ahead of Krebs’ address, Cristina Stanciu, Ph.D., director of the Humanities Research Center and associate professor in the Department of English, recounted efforts by College of Humanities and Sciences Dean Catherine Ingrassia, Ph.D., to launch and maintain the center, which marks its 10th anniversary this year as a hub for humanities research at VCU and the Greater Richmond area.
+Ahead of Krebs’ address, Cristina Stanciu, Ph.D., director of the Humanities Research Center and professor in the Department of English, recounted efforts by College of Humanities and Sciences Dean Catherine Ingrassia, Ph.D., to launch and maintain the center, which marks its 10th anniversary this year as a hub for humanities research at VCU and the Greater Richmond area.
 The center achieved status as a universitywide center in 2022, and it has launched eight humanities labs for interdisciplinary research in areas such as health, the environment, memory studies, artificial intelligence and graphic narratives.

 Closing Monday’s event, Fotis Sotiropoulos, Ph.D., provost and senior vice president for academic affairs, noted how the humanities can guide society now, including in his field of engineering and the sciences.
 He cited the growing prominence of artificial intelligence and its connection to ethics– and the importance of reimagining a humanities education to ensure that students learn not only to observe the changes brought by AI but to actively shape them so that “we approach technological progress with a focus on ethics, societal well-being and a deeper understanding of what it means to be human.”